wazuh/wazuh-documentation/source/user-manual/capabilities/virustotal-scan/integration.rst

 Follow the instructions from :ref:`manual_integration` to enable the **Integrator** daemon and configure the VirusTotal integration.

-This is an example configuration to add on the ``ossec.conf`` file:
+This is an example configuration to add on the ``manager.conf`` file:

 .. code-block:: xml